elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 Let's find an answer to a most obvious question: what plants are there at a given location?

-Say we're interested in Greenhouse 1, `GH1`, let's select it, match it to a variable, and look up all the plants at that location.
+Say we want to explore the content of Greenhouse 1, `GH1`.
+Let's select it, match it to a variable, and look up all the plants at that location.
 (For ease of typing, let's first import the `Ecto.Query` module.)

 ```iex
 iex> import Ecto.Query